Uncertainty Quantification for Bayesian CART: Inference with (Dyadic) Bayesian CART

-The following Theorem (proved in Section \ref{proof:csthm}) shows that uncertainty quantification with Bayesian CART is well-calibrated from a frequentist point of view, where posterior credible bands \eqref{credible} have uniform coverage under self-similarity.
+Theorem \ref{csthm}, proved in Section \ref{proof:csthm}, shows that valid frequentist uncertainty quantification with Bayesian CART is attainable (up to log factors).
+Indeed, the confidence band \eqref{credible} has a near-optimal diameter and a uniform frequentist coverage under self-similarity.